nithinarchive/ETL-Project-using-Spark-AWS-Glue-/Nithin_README.md

  ## Hello everyone.
-Welcome my Data Engineering (ETL) project.
-We will talk about ETL job using Apache Spark with AWS Glue.
+Welcome to my Data Engineering (ETL) project.
+We will talk about ETL (Extraction, Transfomration and Loading) job using Apache Spark with AWS Glue and AWS RedShift.

 ## What we gonna do step by step
 1. [Create IAM Role for whole project](#create-ıam-role-for-whole-project)